 Sometimes in this fast paced life we lose track of who we are and what we genuinely want for ourselves, it's easy to become overwhelmed and stuck.
-In my practice it is my aim to offer you a space where you can begin to unpick what is happening for you.
-Though I know it often doesn't feel like it, I believe that each person is unique and has an innate ability towards healing and in my role as a counsellor I will endeavour to journey alongside you as you discover this for yourself.
+I work with people that clearly know what they want to work on and others that feel they have everything and yet feel so alone and empty.
+In my practice it is my aim to offer you a space where you can begin to unpick what is happening for you, even if you don't know.
+Though it often doesn't feel like it, I believe that each person is unique and has an innate ability towards healing and in my role as a counsellor I will endeavour to journey alongside you as you discover this for yourself.

 I have experience of working with clients within a variety of settings and have experience of supporting people with issues such as:

 Anxiety, Depression, Relationships, Historical abuse, Bereavement, Loneliness, Low self esteem, Low self confidence, Life transitions, Student support, Abuse, Affairs and betrayals, Anxiety, Attachment disorder, Bereavement, Bipolar disorder/Manic depression, Bullying, Career choices, Carer support, Chronic fatigue syndrome/ME, Depression, Dissociation, Family issues, Feeling sad, Pregnancy and birth, Redundancy, Relationship issues, Self-harm, Separation and divorce, Sexuality, Stress, Suicidal thoughts, Trauma, Work-related stress.